jupancs/MailSync/README.md

 ### Current Issues

-  - IMAP connection sometimes crashes for unknown reason
+  - IMAP connection sometimes crashes for unknown reason.
-  - For the first time a user connects to MailSync on Android, it takes long time to synchronize.
+  - For the first time a user connects to MailSync on Android, it takes a long time to synchronize.
 The ideal case might be for the first time, MailSync doesn't store all user's emails into database.
 Only when new emails come in, we store them.
   - No retransmission mechanism for NDN which causes the whole synchronization failed if a single email chunk get lost.
-  - No security mechanisms
+  - No security mechanisms.
-  - UI/UX to be improved
+  - UI/UX to be improved.

 Play it, crash it and report more issues on the **Issue** page.

-### Contirbuting
+### Contributing

 Please read the [NDN Contributing Guide](https://github.com/named-data/NFD/blob/master/CONTRIBUTING.md).
 We are not currently using Gerrit on this project, so that part can be ignored for now.
 Contributions should follow the [NDN Style Guide](https://named-data.net/codebase/platform/documentation/ndn-platform-development-guidelines/cpp-code-guidelines/).